rlxyz/rlxyz-creator/README.md

 $ yarn & yarn test
 ```

-## How to use
+## Localhost: How to Use!

-1. See `contracts/Example.sol` and change accordingly.
+1. See `contracts/test/helpers/RhapsodyCreatorRinkeby.sol` and change accordingly.
 2. Create the `.envrc` file and change ENVIRONMENT variables based on `.envrc.example` (you don't need this for `yarn test` but would need it for testnet)
 3. For localhost/testnet, use the `production/testnet.json` to set values for the mint.
 You will need to change these values (expect `"name": "RhapsodyCreatorRinkeby"`)
 ```json